Plungers are usually a bathroom eye-sore, but they don’t have to be!

 It can be artfully displayed.

-If you don’t have room for another cabinet unit in your bathroom or the money for one in your wallet, you still have options.
-If you’re feeling creative or have an eye for home decorating, it’s easy to find ways to cover up a plunger.
+You still have options if you don’t have room for another cabinet unit in your bathroom or the money for one in your wallet.
+If you’re feeling creative or have an eye for home decorating, finding ways to cover up a plunger is easy.
 Vases, buckets, decorative trash cans, and even flower pots are all great options.

-Finding a small container that leaves just the handle out may be the best and cheapest option.
+Finding a small container that leaves the handle out may be the best and cheapest option.
 If you go this route, you’ll likely find a storage solution that complements the design of your bathroom and is an easy fix.
 While creating a cover for your plunger can be DIY and crafty, it doesn’t have to be.
-It could be as easy as picking out a flower pot that you like.
+It could be as easy as picking out a flower pot.